Ivy Gourd: Nutrition Facts, Benefits, Side Effects, And More

 It is one of the most beneficial medicinal herbs in traditional and Ayurvedic medicine.

-2. What attributes for the Ivy Gourd’s medicinal properties?
+2. What are the attributes of Ivy Gourd’s medicinal properties?

 3. What are the side effects of Ivy Gourd?